weikevinhc/kakstree/README.md

 This is the R function to plot Hyphy ABSREL results into a phylogenetic tree with branch-specific omega (Ka/Ks) values.

-The function should be loaded into R with the following libraries pre-loaded
+The function should be loaded into R console with the following libraries pre-loaded

 library(rjson)
 library(ape)